-When I was resiling, I had some faisticas pile with some milk and cookies.
-No I sat down In my cozy seat, I made a house of cards with my silling that were on cloud nine.
-After, my taskly med I paintied a picture of a white bunny that booked super cute.
-I sot down near the sireplace and let my siblings play hapsooth.
-Before, I hit bed I had some hat cocoa (hat charolate) to keep me warm.
+When I was certify, I had some fairties pile with some milk and cookies.
+As I sat down In my cozy seat, I made a house of cards with my silling that were on cloud nine.
+After, my kastly med I paintied a picture of a white burny that booked super cute.
+I sat down near the sireplace and let my siblings play hapscoth.
+Before, I hit hed I had some hat cocoa (hat charolate) to keep me warm.
 When, I went to my bed...
 It got darker and darker Then my hands went so dany that I nearly gainted.
-Its I Theopolate out of bed the Siren was aga...
-So I had some hat so get to the shelter I supped and sweated Then I promed to the shelter I supped and sweated Then I promed up to the shelter!!!
+By I Duraped out of bed the Siren was aga!!!
+So, I had shed aut!!!
+When I quickly tried to get to the shelter I supped and sweated Then I pounced up to the shelter!!!

-As the bombes devouced hand, I hugged my no Proxiously In our shelter to get better!!!
-As skyes were corved in dotkness I hid under some yukky moldy dirt.
-I hated war It was challenging to survive.
-I didn't know germans were so sneedly and evil!!!
+As the bombes devoused hand, I hugged my man Parkiously In our shelter to get better!!!
+As skyes were corved in datkness I hid under some yorky moldy dirt.
+I hated war It was challenging to surver.
+I didn't know germans were so sneakly and wil!!!
 I rever looked out to see blackness and death!
 I wonted to the clear but It never came to say It's all over now.
-I had tears all over ne!
-But then ... the all clear came I omied!
-The people were happy too!
-Then we came out og our shelters our was happy I never looked out but I
+I hard tears all over me!
+But then ... the all clear came I onied!

-When I was rexling, I had some farsticas pie with some nowilk and cookies.
+When I was resiling, I had some garsticas pie with some milk and cookies.
 As I sat down In my cozy seat, I made a house of cards with my silling that were on cloud nine.
 After, my kasty

-AS the bombes devoused hand, I hugged my " Anxiously In our shelter to get better!!!
+AS the bombes devouad hand, I hugged my non Anxiously In our shelter to get better!!!
 As skyes